afiqzudinhadi/EcoSteno-Firmware/README.md

 # EcoSteno Custom Keymaps

-This repository contains the custom keymaps for the Ecosteno keyboard.
+This repository contains the custom keymaps for the EcoSteno keyboard.
 It also contains the guide on how to set up the keymaps.

 # Table of Contents